-The following summarizes the service change decreases anticipated in the Fiscal Year (FY) 2017-19 Proposed Policy Budget.
-There were many investments made to preserve services, but in some instances decreases in service were necessary.
-In some of these cases, they are as a result of no longer being able to use one-time money to sustain these programs or the loss of grant funding.
+The following summarizes the service change decreases in the Fiscal Year (FY) 2017-19 Adopted Policy Budget.
+There were many investments made to preserve services, but in some instances, decreases in service were necessary.
+In some cases, the decreases result from no longer being able to use one-time money to sustain these programs, or the loss or reduction of grant funding.